Pollution prevention plans under the Canadian Environmental Protection Act: Guidelines

 Request for time extension

-If persons subject to a P2 planning notice need more time to prepare or implement the P2 plan, including reaching the risk management objective, they can request a time extension.
-Subsection 56(3) of CEPA authorizes the Minister to extend the preparation or implementation period if the Minister is of the opinion that further time is necessary.
-Persons subject must submit a Request for time extension (schedule 3 of the notice) before the deadline specified in the notice.
-The request must indicate the length of the extension as well as a rationale.
+If persons subject to a P2 notice need more time to prepare or implement the P2 plan, including reaching the risk management objective, they can request a time extension.
+Subsection 56(3) of CEPA authorizes the Minister to extend the preparation or implementation period for a specific person if the Minister is of the opinion that further time is necessary.
+Persons subject must submit a Request for time extension (Schedule 3 of the notice) before the deadline specified in the notice.
+The request must indicate the length of the extension requested as well as a rationale.

 ECCC evaluates the number and length of extension periods on a case-by-case basis.
 The Minister may grant an extension if the information presented in the request provides sufficient information to conclude that an extension of time is necessary.
 ECCC will provide a formal response granting or denying the request in writing.

-If a time extension is not granted, details of the Request for time extension will not be published.
+If a time extension is not granted, details of the request will not be published.

 Content of P2 plans

-P2 planning notices will not prescribe the content of P2 plans.
-Persons subject can prepare a plan in the form that makes the most sense for the facility, as long as the plan:
+A P2 notice does not prescribe the content of P2 plans.
+Persons subject can prepare a plan in the form that makes the most sense for the company or facility, as long as the plan:

-Although each plan is unique, P2 plans should contain the following elements:
+Although each plan is unique, P2 plans typically contain following elements:

 Consult the following webpage for more guidance on how to develop and implement pollution prevention plans: Create and implement your pollution prevention plan.